+All reports should be dated (note that reports submitted online will receive an automatic date-stamp).

+Provision of the reporter details and contact e-mail address facilitates confirmation of case closure or a request for further information, along with the provision of the unique case reference report number assigned at the HPRA (HPRA case reference number), which also serves as a confirmation of a successfully submitted report.

+For online reports, once submitted, a hyperlink is provided which allows a PDF of the report to be generated as a record.
+A PDF of the report is also attached to the automatic acknowledgement e-mail.

+Completion of the SAR/E form

+All available information should be included on the report form.

+If information requested is not available, the term N/A or the words ‘not available’ should be included, where appropriate.

+Supplementary information may be appended with the initial report form for clarification if considered relevant/deemed necessary by the reporter.
+Supplementary information may also be sent to tissueandcellsafety@hpra.ie (please ensure the report ID number is included on all documentation provided, see below)

+A contact name, telephone number and e-mail address must be provided to facilitate the HPRA to follow up cases, as appropriate.

-All reports should be signed and dated.
+All reports should be dated (note that reports submitted online will receive an automatic date-stamp).

+Provision of the reporter details and contact e-mail address facilitates confirmation of case closure or a request for further information by the HPRA.
+Confirmation of a successfully submitted report occurs by the provision of a HPRA case reference number.

-Report identification number
+Report identification number (assigned at reporting site)

-The person submitting the SAR/SAE report form should assign a unique report identification number, which may be used to link information back to this case.
-This will ensure that the SAR/SAE may be fully traceable in the future.
-The responsibility for assigning a system of numbering rests with the individual establishment or organisation, as long as it allows for traceability.
+The person submitting the SAR/SAE report should assign a local unique report identification number, which may be used to link information back to the case and to support traceability.
+The responsibility for assigning a system of numbering rests with the individual tissue establishment or organisation, as long as it allows for traceability and record linkage.
 Alternatively, a hospital or patient record number may be used.
 This number will be kept on file at the HPRA for future reference.

+HPRA case reference number

-Please note that individual case record numbers will also be allocated by the HPRA for reference purposes and the reporting organisation will be informed of this number in any relevant correspondence.
+Individual case reference numbers will also be allocated by the HPRA (i.e. the HPRA case reference number) for reference purposes and the reporting organisation will be informed of this number in any relevant correspondence.

-Event/reaction
+Classification of events/reactions

-Only one box should be ticked, indicating the SAR or SAE.
+Only one box should be ticked, indicating whether the report refers to an SAR or SAE.
 Please note that if a reaction occurs as a result of an event, it should be considered as a reaction and reported as such, with relevant background information provided.

+Donor/recipient information

+This information should be provided if known.
+If unknown, please state this on the form.
+Donor, recipient or staff names are not required and may be anonymised.
+Details should be provided under SAR/SAE sections of the form.

 Dates

-All dates should be included, in accordance with legislative requirements.
-If not relevant insert N/A.
+All relevant dates should be included, please indicate if not available.

+Unique Donation Identification Number

+A single identifying code should be allocated to all donated material by the tissue establishment.
+This code should incorporate at least the information set out in Annex VII Directive 2006/86/EC.

 Notification of relevant establishments/site manufacturers

-Procurement organisations or organisations responsible for human application should have procedures in place to notify the associated establishment or other relevant parties.
-Establishments should notify other associated establishments or organisations as appropriate.
+Procurement organisations or organisations responsible for human application should have procedures in place to notify the associated tissue establishment or other relevant parties.
+Tissue establishments should notify other associated tissue establishments or organisations as appropriate.
 Information on parties notified should be included in the report.
+Details should be provided under the SAR/SAE sections of the form.